tuwien-musicir/DeepLearning_Tutorial/README.md

 # Installation of Pre-requisites

 Install Python 2.7: https://www.python.org/download/releases/2.7/
-Note: On most Mac and Linux systems python is already preinstalled.
+Note: On most Mac and Linux systems python is already pre-installed.
 Check with `python --version` on the command line.

 Install Python libraries: